umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing-with-hof.md

 This assignment puts extra emphasis on avoiding code duplication.
 Many of the functions have similar operations and conditions.
 For example, `pixelBlur`, it uses pixels whose coordinates differ by at most 1 in absolute value.
 Imagine if you were to write a function that used pixels whose coordinates differ by at most 50 in absolute value.
 Would your code be able to support that without much effort?

-**Submissions that do not attempt to avoid code duplication may receive manual grading point deductions (~12%).** If you have a series of if-statements with similar conditions or similar bodies, or separate functions with near-identical bodies, consider an alternative approach.
+**Submissions that do not attempt to avoid code duplication may receive manual grading point deductions.** If you have a series of if-statements with similar conditions or similar bodies, or separate functions with near-identical bodies, consider an alternative approach.
 If-statements are allowed, but do not abuse them.

 Try to avoid repetition from the get-go, don't delay it to "after my code works". **Read the descriptions of all the tasks before you start coding.**